Skip to main content

 Excalibur

 The Oxford School Dictionary defines Rock ‘n’ Roll as; “a kind of popular dance music with a strong beat, originating in the 1950s.”
 But let’s dig a little deeper, shall we?
+See my post on the legendary groups of rock 'n' roll.

 This same dictionary gives two verbal definitions of rock; 1; “to move gently backwards and forwards or from side to side; to make something do this.”
 2; “to shake someone or something violently.”